FAQs

 What is a Home Check/Visit?

-- PACT wants to ensure that a foster pet is being placed into a safe and secure home.
-In most cases, a home visit will be virtual.
-We just want to make sure that the animals will be safe, loved, and well taken care of in their foster homes.
+- This is a session, usually done virtually through Zoom or Facetime, where we “visit” a new foster home.
+Our goal is to make sure that the animals will be safe, loved, and well taken care of in their foster homes.

-- When a PACT conducts a home visit, we are not looking to judge your decorating skills, or really the cleanliness of your house.
+- When we conduct a home visit, we are not looking to judge your decorating skills, or really the cleanliness of your house.
 Although if the house is trashed, or really dirty, it’s not really a safe house for a new animal.

-- House plants that are poisonous to animals that aren’t out of reach.
+- We will also scan for house plants that are poisonous to animals that aren’t out of reach.

 - We also like to see where the animal will be kept, where other animals in the household are kept, and where exercised.